Damaged or broken furniture and appliances can be a health and safety risk.

 - nursery furniture

 - pillows and cushions

-Landlords can be prosecuted if the furniture they supply doesn't meet legal standards.
+Landlords can be prosecuted if any furniture they provide with the tenancy doesn't meet legal standards.

-You are responsible for the condition of your own furniture.
+You are responsible for the condition of your own furniture and furnishings.

 Gas and electrical appliances